 The Zeen is essentially a big comfortable saddle surrounded by four agile wheels.
-Once you pre-set your inseam length and desired amount of lift, the saddle will effortlessly raise you up to standing, walking and ‘barstool’ position and gently lower to become a comfortable chair.
+Once you pre-set your inseam length and desired amount of lift, the saddle will effortlessly raise you up to standing, walking and ‘barstool’ position, and gently lower to become a comfortable chair.

-Zeens have only two controls — Seat-Height Lock and Brakes.
+Zeens have two controls only — Seat-Height Lock and Brakes.

-You can stand, or walk with all your weight on the ground and the loosely fastened lap-belt and saddle-prow will still positively keep you safe.
+You can stand, or walk with all your weight on the ground, and the loosely fastened lap-belt and saddle-prow will still positively keep you safe.